capreolina/rangifer_diary/082/README.md

 ![pilk and d33r grinding @ L2A1](pilk-and-d33r-grinding-l2a1.webp "pilk and d33r grinding @ L2A1")

-I was getting quite good EPH on d33r, but for pilk, it was even more profitable: she leveled not once, not twice, but thrice in the duration of a simple basket (60 minutes)!!
+I was getting quite good EPH on d33r, but for pilk, it was even more profitable: she levelled not once, not twice, but thrice in the duration of a simple basket (60 minutes)!!

 After this excellent grind sesh, we decided that pilk deserves a claw upgrade in the meantime before she hits level 40 and can use the [Adamantium Avarice](https://maplelegends.com/lib/equip?id=1472016)s that Jr. Napkins drop.
 So I helped her out with a few materials, and she was able to craft the almighty [Meba](https://maplelegends.com/lib/equip?id=1472007)!: